Pension management charges explained

 Each year PensionBee examines the best and worst of the pension industry and publishes its findings in the Robin Hood Index.
 You can find out which pension providers charge the most fees and who provides a low cost personal pension in our 2018 index.

 PensionBee charges a single annual management fee and it decreases the more you save.
-For pensions with a value under £100,000 you’ll pay between 0.5% and 0.95%, depending on the plan you choose.
-Once your pension is more than £100,000 your fees will go down, reducing by half for the portion of your savings that exceeds £100,000.
+You’ll pay between 0.50% and 0.95%, depending on the plan you choose, which we’ll automatically deduct from your pension pot.
+If your pot size is larger than £100,000 we’ll halve the fee on the portion of your savings over this amount.
 Find out more about joining PensionBee and sign up today.

 As always with investments, your capital is at risk.
 The value of your investment can go down as well as up, and you may get back less than you invest.
 This information should not be regarded as financial advice.